kuc2477/vim-guerilla/README.md

 configuration with a handful of plugins that doesn't require any vim extensions at all.**

-`vim-guerilla` will create a backup of previous vim configurations on occupation and restore it when you retreat.
+Also, `vim-guerilla` will create a backup of previous vim configurations on occupation and restore them when on your retreat.

 # TL;DR
 `vim-guerilla` solves following 2 problems
 - Need for a lightweight, cross platform vim configuration with easy installation
 - Tedious work to create backup of previous configurations before installing one's own vimrc

 # Usage
 ![usage cast](./cast.gif)